DiegoRodriguez2018/market-place-rails-project/README.md

 ```

 ### 8. Describe the architecture of your App.
-(Is this describing MVC in relation to our map? i.e. the MVC model diagram Matt drew?

-Yes go into detail about MVC, don’t describe any model associations yet
-)
+The architecture of our application is based on the MVC model.

+The (M)Model represents what the application is.
+In terms of what the View renders.
+(V)View data container; contains all the logic neccessary to have the View render data specific to directory page.
+(C)Controllers are responsible for controlling the flow of the application execution.
+When you make a request, the relevent controller is responsible for returning the response to that request.
+The controller can perform one or more actions.
+The controller represents what the app does, relevent to what the user is requesting.
+It then tells the view and model what to render.

 ### 9. Explain the different high-level components (abstractions) in your App.
 So in this project there is a few high-level components that handle a series of low-level processes.
 Some of them include:
 1. Active Record linking our Rails Models to the postgresql database, handling SQL queries and table relationships.
 2. Active Storage linking our Rails Models to the local file storage.
 3. Embeded ruby files, allowing to generate html documents based on ruby code.
 4. Devise allowing to implement secure encryption and authentication.
 5. Pundit allowing to implement autherization.

 ### 10. Detail any third party services that your App will use.
 * Devise - So users can signup, login and logout.
 Authentication.